 We are a business too and we know that such concerns are inevitable since every business decision should be well-informed and rational.
 At the same time, as professional developers, we can see all the benefits the migration form AngularJS to Angular 2+ may bring to a company.

-In this article, we will explain how exactly AngularJS differs from other versions of Angular and outline the main advantages of the Angular latest versions.
+In this article, our web app developers will explain how exactly AngularJS differs from other versions of Angular and outline the main advantages of the Angular latest versions.
 On top of that, we’ll provide you with some recommendations on upgrading applications to Angular 2+.